 And similar to Arrival, we’re confronted with a vastly different context or cognitive environment in the ancient Near East.
 It just isn’t the case, like my high school German classmate thought, that we merely memorize which of our words substitute for theirs.
 For example, lots of ink has been spilled in the origins debate about the proper translation and understanding of the Hebrew word yom, which is usually translated as ‘day.’
 The fact remains that it can mean several different things.
 So to translate it we must know more about the context.
 The same goes for raqia (usually translated as “firmament”) which in ancient Hebrew appears to refer to something that doesn’t actually exist–a solid dome that keeps the waters up above (except for when it rains and little “windows” open in the firmament).
 How are we supposed to translate this?

 Sometimes this point makes people ask in despair, “So before I can read the Bible I have to get a PhD in biblical studies?!”
 No, everyone can pick up the Bible and read it profitably.
 God speaks to us through his word regardless of our educational level and background.
 But that claim must be balanced with this: we must find people we trust who have formally studied the languages and cultural contexts of the Bible, and let them help us read Scripture better.
 All of us have blind spots and presuppositions that cause us to misinterpret things some of the time.
 The academic study of Scripture helps to correct these.
 It is not necessary for a healthy relationship with God, but it is hugely important for sorting through the nuances of a very different language that comes from a very different time and place.

-If you’re not sure where to begin this process of understanding the language and culture of the Bible, check out the links in the sidebar (or below on mobile).
+If you’re not sure where to begin this process of understanding the language and culture of the Bible, check out the Related Resources listed below.